Falkirk: Demography

-The United Kingdom Census 2001 identified the town as having a total resident population of 32,422.
-The population was estimated at 34,570 in 2008 which makes the town the 20th most populous settlement in Scotland.
+The 2022 Scottish census identified the town as having a total resident population of 34,627.
+It had previously been estimated at about 35,590 in 2020, which makes the town the 20th most populous settlement in Scotland.
 The wider Falkirk area which includes Grangemouth, Larbert and Stenhousemuir has an overall population of 98,940 making this the 5th largest urban area after Glasgow, Edinburgh, Aberdeen and Dundee.
 The population of the town and surrounding area is forecast to grow over the next ten years, primarily due to net in migration from other parts of Scotland and the UK.
 Unemployment in the Falkirk area is low at 2.5%, below the Scottish average, but average household income and gross weekly pay are below the comparative Scottish and UK averages.